Cases and Hearings before the Academic Integrity Committee

-Audiocassette recording of the proceeding is an option, but any such recordings are Penn State University property and shall be forwarded to Judicial Affairs along with case materials.
+Audiocassette recording of the proceeding is an option, but any such recordings are Penn State University property and shall be forwarded to Student Accountability along with case materials.
 No other recordings are permitted.
-The student may make notes from the recordings (refer to Judicial Affairs for procedures).
+The student may make notes from the recordings (refer to Student Accountability for procedures).

 The student shall have the right to